loda-lang/loda-programs/programs/oeis/list4.md

 * [A233083](http://oeis.org/A233083) ([program](233/A233083.asm)): Number of 2 X n 0..3 arrays with no element x(i,j) adjacent to value 3-x(i,j) horizontally or antidiagonally, top left element zero, and 1 appearing before 2 in row major order.
 * [A233099](http://oeis.org/A233099) ([program](233/A233099.asm)): Number of 2 X n 0..3 arrays with no element x(i,j) adjacent to value 3-x(i,j) horizontally, diagonally or antidiagonally, top left element zero, and 1 appearing before 2 in row major order.
 * [A233106](http://oeis.org/A233106) ([program](233/A233106.asm)): Number of n X 1 0..5 arrays with no element x(i,j) adjacent to value 5-x(i,j) horizontally or vertically, top left element zero, and 1 appearing before 2 3 and 4, and 2 appearing before 3 in row major order.
+* [A233123](http://oeis.org/A233123) ([program](233/A233123.asm)): Number of n X 2 0..5 arrays with no element x(i,j) adjacent to itself or value 5-x(i,j) horizontally or vertically, top left element zero, and 1 appearing before 2 3 and 4, and 2 appearing before 3 in row major order (unlabelled 6-colorings with no clashing color pairs).
+* [A233196](http://oeis.org/A233196) ([program](233/A233196.asm)): Number of n X 2 0..7 arrays with no element x(i,j) adjacent to itself or value 7-x(i,j) horizontally, antidiagonally or vertically, top left element zero, and 1 appearing before 2 3 4 5 and 6, 2 appearing before 3 4 and 5, and 3 appearing before 4 in row major order (unlabelled 8-colorings with no clashing color pairs).
+* [A233203](http://oeis.org/A233203) ([program](233/A233203.asm)): Floor(n^n / 2^n).
+* [A233211](http://oeis.org/A233211) ([program](233/A233211.asm)): Number of n X 2 0..5 arrays with no element x(i,j) adjacent to value 5-x(i,j) horizontally or antidiagonally, top left element zero, and 1 appearing before 2 3 and 4, and 2 appearing before 3 in row major order.
 * [A233247](http://oeis.org/A233247) ([program](233/A233247.asm)): Expansion of ( 1-x^3-x^2 ) / ( (x^3-x^2-1)*(x^3+2*x^2+x-1) ).
 * [A233272](http://oeis.org/A233272) ([program](233/A233272.asm)): a(n) = n + 1 + number of nonleading zeros in binary representation of n (A080791).
 * [A233273](http://oeis.org/A233273) ([program](233/A233273.asm)): Bisection of A233272: a(n) = A233272(2n+1).